Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Foundations for Describing LSP Excitations as Quantum Plasmonic Quasi-Particles

-The concept of modeling localized surface plasmon (LSP) excitations as quasi-particles arises from their resonant behavior followed by relaxation, observable through the spectral properties of scattered or absorbed light.
+The concept of modeling localized surface plasmon (LSP) excitations as quasi-particles in the excited state arises from their resonant behavior followed by relaxation, observable through the spectral properties of scattered or absorbed light.
 This approach establishes a bridge between the classical electromagnetic description based on Maxwell’s equations and a quantum-mechanical framework where plasmonic excitations are treated as quantized states of a collective many-electron system.

 The solutions of the dispersion relation for transverse-magnetic (TM) modes form the classical foundation for the quantum framework.
 In this view, plasmonic excitations can be conceptualized as discrete, quantized many-electron states with energies \( \hbar\omega_l \) (see Figure~\ref{fgr:1}b).